 Situated opposite Dubai Marina, this makes a good location if you want to be close to Dubai Marina but have a luxury hotel at a more affordable price.

 Jumeirah Lake Towers has lots of restaurants, cafes and hotels.
 The one downside is, it’s a little bit difficult to get in and out of with taxis or cars.
 This is due to the giant figure eight that runs around the buildings.
-However if you’re in a holiday apartment or hotel close to the Metro, it’s really handy!
+However if you’re in a holiday apartment or hotel close to the Metro and plan to use mostly the metro, it’s really handy!

 Similar to Dubai Marina.
-It is further away from Burj Khalifa, Gold Souqs, Spice Souqs and Dubai Mall.
+It is further away from Burj Khalifa, Dubai Mall and the Gold Souqs and Spice Souqs.
 So it really depends on what you want to do most days.

 Recommended JLT Hotels